Materials-Consortia/OPTIMADE/optimade.rst

 Structures Entries
 ------------------

-:entry:`structures` entries (or objects) comprises data that belongs to a single structure.
+:entry:`structures` entries (or objects) contain data that belongs to a single structure.
 They have the properties described above in section `Properties Used by Multiple Entry Types`_, as well as the following properties:

 elements
 ~~~~~~~~